Skip to content

 Record of Agreement

-When the dispute resolution process results in agreement between the parties, the DRO will put the outcomes into a record of agreement, including details of agreed actions, payments and the timelines for these.
+When the dispute resolution process results in agreement between the parties, the Dispute Resolution Officer (DRO) will put the outcomes into a record of agreement, including details of agreed actions, payments and the timelines for these.

 The parties will have the opportunity to review the record of agreement before finalising.